Poha: A Lightweight Hiking Breakfast

 • Olive oil – optional, added when you’re on the track***

-*Fitness trainer and hiker Travis Nemeth suggests swapping the peanuts and peas for dried edamame to provide significantly more protein.
+*Fitness trainer and hiker Travis Nemeth suggests swapping the peanuts and peas for roasted edamame beans to provide significantly more protein.
 Carnivores can add jerky.
+We tried this but found we preferred the taste of a mix of peanuts and peas with edamame beans - trading a little protein for taste!

 ** You can use any seeds.
 Fennel and coriander would also go well.